segarciat/TLPI/ch12-System-and-Process-Information/exercises/03-process-files/README.md

 # Exercise 12-03

-Write a program that lists all processes taht have a particular file pathname open.
+Write a program that lists all processes that have a particular file pathname open.
 This can be achieved by inspecting the contents of all the `/proc/PID/fd/*` symbolic links.
 This will require nested loops employing *readdir(3)* to scan all `/proc/PID` directories, and then the contents of all `/proc/PID/fd` entries within each `/proc/PID`